A. Schema format¶

 ****** <nowiki># {takesValue, unitClass=time,valueClass=numericClass}</nowiki>

-Unit classes specify the kind of units are allowed to be used with a value that is provided
+Unit classes specify the types of units allowed to be used with a value substituted for a # placeholder.

-Example: Part of the HED unit class specification for time.
+Example: Part of the HED unit class for time in .mediawiki format.

 '''Unit classes'''